Irish Travellers: United Kingdom

 In 2011, for the first time, the census category "Irish Traveller" was introduced as part of the broader Gypsy/Traveller section.
+While Irish Travellers and Romani Gypsy people are genetically distant from each other, with Travellers having Irish roots, and Roma Gypsies originating in South Asia, they are conflated in the UK Census, so the number of Travellers may be lower than what is reported in this category.

-The self reported figure for collective Gypsy/Traveller populations were 63,193 but estimates of Irish Travellers living in Great Britain range are about 15,000 as part of a total estimation of over 300,000 Romani and other Traveller groups in the UK.
+In 2011, the self reported figure for collective Gypsy/Traveller populations was 63,193 but estimates of Irish Travellers living in Great Britain range are about 15,000 as part of a total estimation of over 300,000 Romani and other Traveller groups in the UK.
+In the 2021 Census of England and Wales, the Gypsy/Irish Traveller community numbered 67,757, or 0.1% of the population.

 The London Boroughs of Harrow and Brent contain significant Irish Traveller populations.
-In addition to those on various official sites, there are a number who are settled in local authority housing.
-These are mostly women who wish their children to have a chance at formal education.
-They and the children may or may not travel in the summer but remain in close contact with the wider Irish Traveller community.
+In addition to those on official sites, a number are settled in local authority housing.
+These are mostly women, who wish their children to have a chance at formal education.
+They and the children may or may not travel in the summer, but remain in close contact with the wider Irish Traveller community.

 There are also a number of Irish Traveller communities in the Home counties.

 United States

-An estimated 10,000 people in the United States are descendants of Travellers who left Ireland, mostly between 1845 and 1860 during the Great Famine.
-However, there are no official population figures regarding Irish Travellers in the United States as the US census does not recognise them as an ethnic group.
-While some sources estimate their population in the US to be 10,000, others suggest their population is 40,000.
-According to research published in 1992, Irish Travellers in the US divide themselves up into groups that are based on historical residence: Ohio Travellers, Georgia Travellers, Texas Travellers, and Mississippi Travellers.
+In 1994, there were an estimated 10,000 people in the United States are descendants of Travellers who left Ireland, mostly between 1845 and 1860 during the Great Famine.
+There are no official population figures regarding Irish Travellers in the United States, as the US census does not recognise them as an ethnic group.
+While some sources estimate their population in the U.S. to be 10,000, others suggest their population is 40,000.
+In 1992 research, Irish Travellers in the U.S. divide themselves up into groups that are based on historical residence: Ohio Travellers, Georgia Travellers, Texas Travellers, and Mississippi Travellers.
 The Georgia Travellers' camp is made up of about eight hundred families, the Mississippi Travellers, about three hundred families, and the Texas Travellers, under fifty families."

 The largest and most affluent population of about 2,500 lives in Murphy Village, outside of the town of North Augusta, South Carolina.
-Other communities exist in Memphis, Tennessee, Hernando, Mississippi, and near White Settlement, Texas, where the families stay in their homes during the winter, and leave during the summer, while smaller enclaves can be found across Georgia, Alabama, and Mississippi.
+Other communities exist in Memphis, Tennessee; Hernando, Mississippi; and near White Settlement, Texas; where the families stay in their homes during the winter, and leave during the summer.
+Smaller enclaves can be found across Georgia, Alabama, and Mississippi.

-Irish Travellers in the US are said to speak English and Shelta, a form of Cant.
-The Cant spoken in the US is similar to the Cant spoken in Ireland, but differs in some respects in that the language has transformed into a type of pidgin English over the generations.
-They typically work in asphalting, spray-painting, laying linoleum, or as itinerant workers to earn their living.
+Irish Travellers in the U.S. are said to speak English and Shelta, a form of Cant.
+The Cant spoken in the U.S. is similar to the Cant spoken in Ireland, but differs in some respects in that the language has transformed into a type of pidgin English over the generations.
+They typically do construction work, such as asphalting, spray-painting, and laying linoleum, or as itinerant workers.